-The bills and proposals of law are sent, for examination, to the competent commissions of the National Assembly before deliberation in plenary sitting.
+The bills and proposals of law are sent, for examination, to the competent commissions of each Chamber of the Parliament before deliberation in plenary session.

 After the opening of the public debates, no amendment may be examined if it has not been previously submitted to the competent commission.